jebrinton/cs506finalproject/README.md

 2. The integrated part (*I*) is used to take out noise: it forces the time series to become stationary and subtract out anomalies.
 3. The *MA*, or moving average part, looks at how the present value is related to past errors.

-### **Adding Seasonality and Exogenous Variables**
+#### **Adding Seasonality and Exogenous Variables**

 The issue with ARIMA for this is that it doesn't take into account seasonality.
 To account for this:

-We add the *S* of SARIMAX - a new set of the 3 ARIMA parameters, except they take effect based off the number of steps in a season, the 4th parameter.
+We add the *S* of SARIMA - a new set of the 3 ARIMA parameters, except they take effect based off the number of steps in a season, the 4th parameter.
 (So we are now at 7 hyperparameters).
 The reason we have an *X* in SARIMAX is due to the eXogenous features such as precipitation or windspeed—features related to what we care about, but they will just aid, we won't actually predict them.

-### **Model Training and Performance**
+#### **Model Training and Performance**

-The SARIMAX model was applied to a dataset spanning several decades with the following training and prediction periods.
+The SARIMA model was applied to a dataset spanning several decades with the following training and prediction periods.
 Then, the MAE was calculated for the real temperature data.

 1. Training on 10 years and predicting the next 30 years, the MAE was 20.65.
 2. Training on 20 years and predicting the next 20 years, the MAE was 18.23.